Commodities Versus Differentiated Products

 Commodities and differentiated products are the two ends of the product spectrum.
 A product is a commodity when all units of production are identical, regardless of who produces them.
 However, to be a differentiated product, a company’s product is different than those of its competitors.
 On the continuum between commodities and differentiated products are many degrees and combinations of the two.

 Commodities are fungible.
 This means that each unit of a commodity is exactly like every other unit.
-For example, every bushel of number 2 corn (15.5 % moisture) can be substituted for every other bushel of number 2 corn.
+For example, every bushel of number 2 corn (15.5 percent moisture) can be substituted for every other bushel of number 2 corn.
 Because the identity of each producer’s corn does not have to be kept separate, the corn from many farmers can be mixed together.
 This also means that the price for corn on any given day, at any given location, is the same for all farmers.

 Commodities tend to be raw materials like corn, wheat, copper, crude oil, etc. Only commodities can be traded on “futures” markets because every unit is the same.
 Differentiated products tend to be finished products.